|

 Ranch was noted for its quality cattle.

-century that was known for its quality cattle.
-The Reynolds and Matthews families became
+half a century that was known for its quality cattle.
+The Reynolds and Matthews

 Maverick Boys Club (Texas)